-The turn of the new decade during the 1970's, saw the beginnings of economic success in China.
-The years ahead became marked with rapid economic growth that uplifted millions of Chinese from poverty.
-The fast pace of economic success resulted to higher living standards, at the price of turning the country into the world's number one factory.
+The beginnings of air pollution in China was during the turn of the 1970s decade.and the ensuing years thereafter likewise saw the rapid economic success in China.
+The years ahead became marked with non-stop economic growth that uplifted millions of Chinese from poverty.
+The fast pace of financial success resulted to higher standards of living but unfortunately, at the price of turning the country into the world’s number one factory.

-For 27 years, China built its success by using the abundance of its natural resources, which is in no way different from all other progressive countries during that era.
-Like its Western counterpart, the U.S.A., China is one of top energy users in the world; hence, the country also belongs to the top contributors of air pollution globally.
+For 27 years, China built its success by using the abundance of its natural resources, which was in no way different from all other progressive countries during that era.
+Like its Western counterpart, the U.S.A., China is one of top energy users in the world; hence, the country also belongs to the top contributors of global air pollution.
 Like the US, China is also faced with an asthma epidemic.

-Today, much of China's environment is a collection of fog-filled atmosphere, smoggy cities, polluted rivers and coastal waters and a population at grave risk of death and respiratory illnesses especially the Chinese children.
-About 656,000 deaths are associated with air pollution, 400,000 of which are premature deaths while respiratory affliction reaches a figure of 20 million annually most of them children.
+Today, much of China’s environment is a collection of fog-filled atmosphere, smoggy cities, polluted rivers and coastal waters and a population at grave risk of death and respiratory illnesses especially the Chinese children.
+About 656,000 deaths are associated with air pollution, 400,000 of which are premature deaths while respiratory affliction reaches a figure of 20 million annually.
+Sad to say, the most affected are the Chinese children.

 According to the Asia Asthma Development Board (AADB), China has the highest mortality rate in the world, predicting that 36.7 out of 100,000 of China's asthma sufferers will not survive.
 Although the China Asthma Society does not acknowledge the accuracy of the figure, they still agree that the incidence of asthma in their country has reached alarming levels.